Faculty Wishing to Help a Student

 - You can make a referral to the Counseling Center by talking with the student, and then calling us to let us know what you are concerned about.
 It is helpful for us to have information about what the student maybe struggling with even if it is difficult for them to tell us right away.
 Keep in mind that when you make a referral we tell you whether the student came in without their permission.
 However, you can follow up by asking the student about their experience.
 If the student is dissatisfied because of something we may have done, and may not return, please let us know.
 If they refuse to return because of their own reason don't give up.
 If your concerns persist revisit your referral from time to time.

 - If you have immediate concerns about a student's safety, stay with the student and notify Campus Police at (757) 221-4596 immediately.
-The Dean of Students Office, Counseling Center, and the Campus Police will then implement the College's suicide prevention policy.
+The Dean of Students Office, Counseling Center, and the Campus Police will then implement the university's suicide prevention policy.
 An immediate evaluation by additional mental health professionals will be arranged.

 - To learn practical ways of helping your students, use the Kognito At-Risk on Campus* module.
 You will need to create an account using your W&M email.
 The enrollment key is wm595.
 The full module can take approximately 1 hour; however, you are not required to complete it in one sitting.
 You are able to enter and exit at any time.